Introduction of "CDCC Pilot Scheme" and

 Health Management Plan

-• DHC/DHCE will arrange nurse clinic and/or allied health services according to referral by the Family Doctor and condition of the Scheme Participant
+• DHC/DHCE will arrange dedicated nurse clinic and/or allied health services according to referral by the Family Doctor and condition of the Scheme Participant (Applicable to "CDCC Pilot Scheme" only)

 Coordination and Support from DHC/DHCE